golang/proposal/design/12166-subtests.md

 We showed how it is possible to insert teardown code after running a few parallel tests.
 Thought not difficult, it is a bit clumsy.
-We could at some point add the following method to make this easier:
+We could add the following method to make this easier:

 ```go